Highlander: The Last of the MacLeods: Gameplay

 Highlander: The Last of the MacLeods is a third-person action-adventure game presented with polygonal characters on a pre-rendered 3D post-apocalyptic environment that plays similarly to Alone in the Dark and Resident Evil, where players assume the role of Quentin MacLeod on a journey to save the Dundee clan from slavers of Kortan, an evil immortal who refused to swear the oath made by the Jettators that involved no longer killing any other immortal in order to guide humanity in rebuilding their society.

 Through the game, players battle against enemies with collected items and weapons that will be useful when solving puzzles to progress further, but it is also possible to defeat most enemies with physical attacks.
 When being armed or unarmed, players can perform a variety of actions with the buttons on the controller and it also features support for the ProController.
 By either walking over an object or pressing Option during gameplay, an inventory screen is accessed to select any crucial item for use.
-If a Memory Track cartridge is present, the current progress can be manually save, otherwise players can play through the game without saving.
+If a Memory Track cartridge is present, the current progress can be manually saved; otherwise, players must play through the game without saving.
 Prior to starting, players have the choice to change the default language settings.